rasidulhoque/python1611/README.md

-"Any fool can write code that a computer can understand,good programmers write codes that human understood"
+"Any fool can write code that a computer can understand, good programmers write codes that human understood"
                                                                                                     ~MARTIN FOWLER

  HELLO EVERYONE!